- Release notes

-4. In the Configuration Editor, type in the commands to add a load balancing virtual server, two services, and bind the services to the virtual server.
-Select the values that you want to convert to a variable, and then click Convert to Variable.
+In the Configuration Editor, type in the commands to add a load balancing virtual server, two services, and bind the services to the virtual server.
+Double click to select the values that you want to convert to a variable, and then click Convert to Variable.
 For example, select the IP address of the load balancing server ipaddress, and click Convert to Variable as shown in the image below.

 Type in the rest of your commands and define all the variables.

-12. In the Specify Variable Values tab, select the Variable Values from an Input File option and then click Download Input Key File.
+In the Specify Variable Values tab, select the Upload input file for variable values option and then click Download Input Key File.
 In our example, you will need to specify the server name on each instance, the IP addresses of the server and services, port numbers, and the service names.
 Save the file and upload it.
 If your values aren’t defined accurately, the system might throw an error.

 Note: In the input key file, the variables are defined at three levels: